theGoodB0rg/CyberSec/README.md

 - **Malformed PDF or unopenable file?**
    - Ensure Puppeteer/Chromium is installed and accessible on the server.
    - If you receive an HTML file instead of PDF, check for the `X-PDF-Fallback: true` header.
 Open in browser and print to PDF.
+   - If you reinstate the Markdown/PhantomJS export, keep the Dockerfile’s `bzip2`/font stack in place so `phantomjs-prebuilt` can extract successfully during image builds.
 - **Empty CSV file?**
    - Ensure the scan produced findings.
 The `/export/csv` endpoint only exports findings, not raw dumps.
    - For raw SQLMap CSVs, verify the file exists in the scan output directory and use the `/files/:filename` endpoint.